How To Make DIY Baking Powder (Quick and Easy Tutorial)

 So, if you prefer to eat non-GMO, or want to avoid corn altogether, you’ll be happy to hear that there is a simple way to make baking powder at home without corn or aluminum!

-Reason 2: convenience
+Reason 2: Convenience

 When that happens, it’s great to know how to make your own.
-That way you can finish your baking without having to run to the store.
+That way, you can finish your baking without having to run to the store.
 I’ll even share a handful of variations so that you’re sure to find something that works for you!

 You’ll need these three simple ingredients to make homemade baking powder.

-Lastly, if you’re planning to store your baking powder for any length of time, you’ll need to add starch.
+- Corn or arrowroot starch (optional, but recommended for storage) – If you’re planning to store your baking powder for any length of time, you’ll need to add starch.
 This extends the shelf life of baking powder by preventing caking and reacting.
+Non-GMO cornstarch and arrowroot starch are great options.

 DIY Baking Powder Recipe